Best Kayaks for Kids & Youth For 2025

 Basic sit-on-top recreational kayaks for kids are also widely available at sporting goods and discount box stores; check out Pelican, Perception, Lifetime and Sun Dolphin.
 This list is by no means exhaustive.
 New models are introduced every few years and used boats and discontinued models are widely available.

-The best place to track down youth kayaks is at your nearest specialty paddlesports store.
+If you’re asking yourself where to buy a kayak, the best place to track down a youth kayak is at your nearest specialty paddlesports store.
 Shops like these may have kids kayaks in stock, and if they don’t, they’ll know where to get them.
 If you’re lucky, you can arrange a test paddle so your children can try on the boats for size.

 Still have questions?
 Here are answers to some of the most common questions about kids kayaks.